mikey-austin/greyd/README.md

 Development Status
 ------------------

-`greyd` is currently under active development and is around 85% complete.
-With the exception of syncronization support, `greyd`, `greyd-setup` and `greydb` programs are complete, with `greylogd` on the way.
+`greyd` is currently under active development and is around 90% complete.
+With the exception of syncronization support, all of the programs are complete and functional.

 I also aim to autotool-ize the project after the main components are complete.
 All development is currently happening on Fedora.